angular/angular/aio/content/guide/pipes.md

 </header>

-You must manually register custom pipes.
+You must register custom pipes.
 If you don't, Angular reports an error.
-In the previous example, you didn't list the `DatePipe` because all Angular built-in pipes are pre-registered.
+Angular CLI's generator registers the pipe automatically.

 </div>